umurkarakas/surgery-sft/README.md

 - Reads the train and validation QA pairs to identify which videos belong to each set
 - Moves videos to their respective folders (train, test, val)
 - Any videos not in the train or validation sets are moved to the test folder
-- Prints a summary of how many videos were moved to each folder

 ### 6. Train the Model

 ```bash
 python train.py
 ```

 This script:
 - Fine-tunes a Qwen2.5-VL model on the cataract surgery dataset